UP | HOME

 • If the brick hits the platform it should move with the platform

-• If the brick is on the platform and the platform tilts, it should slide off the platform (friction-less)
+• If the brick is on the platform and the platform tilts, it should slide off the platform (friction-less, but in gravity)

-• When the brick clears the platform, it magically floats in place.
+• When the trailing-edge brick clears the platform, it magically floats in place.

 • The node should simulate the physics at 250 Hz